The Editor

 Subjects discussed

-At that time, in that remote village of ours.
-You know, strangely enough, I read about certain incidents in American history in those.
+At that time, in that remote village of ours… you know, strangely enough, I read about certain incidents in American history in them.
 The shopkeepers always had a kind of good feeling towards me.
-They…they had the feeling that this is a child that is unusual.
+They… they had the feeling that this was a child who was unusual.
 They would make a change or two from their routine.
-Sometimes they will preserve some things that they think would interest me and would give those things when I visit the place.
-It’s a kind of strange kind of inducement.
+Sometimes they would preserve things they thought would interest me, and give those things to me when I visited the place.

 Comments